tadesouaiaia/prsWorkshop-website/docs/Day2b.docx.md

 <sub> **Figure 1:** The pathway polygenic risk score approach.
 Coloured boxes represent genes, lines link genes that are within the same genomic pathway.
 See full description [here](https://doi.org/10.1371/journal.pgen.1010624).
 </sub>

-By aggregating PRS across multiple gene sets (or pathways), these PRS analyses will allow us to determine the genetic contribution made by each biological process in complex traits and diseases.
-For more information about the rationale and the software that we are going to use, please see the PRSet publication [PRSet: Pathway-based polygenic risk score analyses and software](https://doi.org/10.1371/journal.pgen.1010624).

 ---
 > 📌 In this practical, we will go through some of the additional input requirements and considerations for the analysis of gene-set PRS analysis, and will then calculate some gene-set based PRS using [PRSet](https://choishingwan.github.io/PRSice/quick_start_prset/).
 >
 ---

+By aggregating PRS across multiple gene sets (or pathways), these PRS analyses will allow us to determine the genetic contribution made by each biological process in complex traits and diseases.
+For more information about the rationale and the software that we are going to use, please see the PRSet publication [PRSet: Pathway-based polygenic risk score analyses and software](https://doi.org/10.1371/journal.pgen.1010624).

+---
 >
 > ❓ Why is it useful to have polygenic scores measured across gene-sets (or pathways) for individuals?
-Isn’t it suﬃcient to just obtain a ranking of gene-sets according to GWAS-signal enrichment?
+Isn’t it suﬃcient to just obtain a ranking of gene-sets according to GWAS-signal enrichment (using gene set enrichment tools such as MAGMA or partitioned LDSC)?
 >
 ---